Medicare Enrolled

 What this data tells you about Dr. Morsli

-Dr. Hakim Morsli is a cardiovascular disease in Sarasota, FL, with 20 years in practice.
+Dr. Hakim Morsli is a cardiovascular disease specialist in Sarasota, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Morsli performed 21,489 Medicare services across 12,340 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Morsli received a total of $109,439 from 25 pharmaceutical and/or device companies across 175 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.